 What is pantomime or panto?
 In Britain, during the winter holiday season, pantomime is a holiday tradition and it's not at all what you might think.
 If you visit between November and mid-January, try to see a Panto.
 This mid-winter tradition is like nothing you've ever seen before.

 And there're nothing silent about British Panto either.
 It's about as far from mime as you can get.
 In fact, it is probably the noisiest, rowdiest sort of theater you can attend (with the whole family) in the UK.

 Panto is a peculiarly British tradition of winter musical comedy theater.
-It starts with familiar fairy tales and children's stories - Cinderella, Aladdin, Dick Whittington and His Cat, Snow White - and injects a bit of music hall (British Vaudeville) style, contemporary references and audience participation to create a raucous, silly entertainment that's child pleasing yet has enough sly references to entertain all the grownups too.
+It starts with familiar fairy tales and children's stories - Cinderella, Aladdin, Dick Whittington and His Cat, Snow White - and injects a bit of music hall (British Vaudeville) style comedy, contemporary references and audience participation to create a raucous, silly entertainment that's child pleasing yet has enough sly references to entertain all the grownups too.

-- The Principal Boy is almost always played by a girl.
+- The Principal Boy - almost always played by a girl.
 The male juvenile lead - Aladdin or Cinderella's Prince Charming - is usually played by a young woman with great legs (lately, usually a television celebrity) in a short costume with tights.
 When this character was introduced in Victorian times, audiences would have been shocked to see so much of a young woman's shapely legs on display.
 But by playing a boy - in what came to be called a breeches role - actresses were allowed to show as much leg as they dared.